What do we consider stress?

 Including fat in your diet is important, so have that guacamole!
 Nuts, seeds, olive oil, and full fat dairy are good to include.
 It’s certainly OK to have those delicious holidays sweets and treats: remember that moderation is your friend here.

 Don’t be ashamed to ask for help, whether that’s from a good friend, family, or a therapist.
 We are designed for community, and that includes the community of medical professionals!

-Sometimes when you’re hoping to avoid pregnancy, the abstinence can wear on you from delayed ovulation.
-It’s important to show affection and love to your spouse even during these times.
-Have a conversation about the best ways to connect intimately in non-sexual ways, and make a point to listen to your spouse to meet their needs.
+Sometimes when you’re hoping to avoid pregnancy, the lengthened fertile window from delayed ovulation can wear on you.
+The abstinence can become of source of virtue if connected with a reverence for God and his gift of love manifested in your spouse.
+It’s important to show affection and love, so have a conversation about the best ways to connect intimately in non-sexual ways, and make a point to listen to your spouse to meet their needs.
 This might mean sharing a cup of tea and conversation after the kids are in bed, offering a back rub, or working on a home project together.
 My number one recommendation is to pray together, and find an intention for which to offer the struggle.
 Some of my go-to intentions are for couples suffering from infertility, and couples struggling against impurity.

 Keep charting, and if you know stress is lurking in your life, set up a follow-up appointment with your instructor.
 They will have the best tips for you on how to chart through stress and managing long and irregular cycles.
 I think we’re pretty good listeners, too.
 We’ve been there, we know it’s rough, and you give us more intentions to add to our prayer list!

 Need an instructor?
 We have plenty!
 Find a class with a Marquette healthcare professional at mmnfp.com/learn